Tony Levine

-Tony Levine (born October 28, 1972) is a former American football coach who last coached at Purdue as the special teams coordinator, co-offensive coordinator, and tight ends coach.
+Tony Levine (born October 28, 1972) is an American former football coach who last coached at Purdue as the special teams coordinator, co-offensive coordinator, and tight ends coach.
 He is a former head coach for the Houston Cougars football team.
 Levine now owns and operates a Chick-fil-A restaurant in the Houston suburb of Missouri City, Texas.

 A walk-on wide receiver for the Minnesota Golden Gophers under Jim Wacker, Levine became a three-year starter and was twice named to the Academic All-Big Ten team.
 After his graduation from Minnesota, Levine played arena football for the Minnesota Fighting Pike and started his own sports marketing company (Levine Marketing Group) in 1996.
 Before coming to Houston, the St. Paul native coached at Texas State, Auburn, Louisiana Tech, Louisville and the NFL's Carolina Panthers.

 Early and personal life

 Levine was born in Saint Paul, Minnesota, to Marvin and Harriet Levine.
 His father, Marvin Levine, worked as a certified public accountant and played big-band trumpet.
 His mother, Harriet, was a high school guidance counselor.
 His brother, Jeffrey Levine, is a band and orchestra director at Jefferson High School in Bloomington, Minnesota and is also one of the most accomplished trumpet players on the Minnesota music scene.
 Levine and his wife Erin have four children (Ben, Asher, Willa, and Eli).